-In 1637 the church of St Mary the Less was transferred to the Huguenot community; prior to that the congregation had worshipped in the Bishop’s chapel in the Cathedral Close.
+Even before the Revocation of the Edict of Nantes there had been a steady flow of French Protestants to Norwich and in 1637 the church of St Mary the Less was transferred to the Huguenot community; prior to that the congregation had worshipped in the Bishop’s chapel in the Cathedral Close.
 They continued to hold services in French in St Mary the Less until 1832.
 By then nearly all the Huguenots had been incorporated into other non-conformist denominations that existed in Norwich.
 The Martineaus, for example, who had once worshipped at St Mary the Less became Unitarians, worshiping at the Octagon Chapel in Colegate.
 Other members of the family even became Anglicans.

 Strangers Hall in Norwich got its name from these incomers or ‘Strangers’ who settled particularly in that area of the city.
 This term ‘Stranger’ included both Dutch speaking Flemings and French speaking Walloons.
 These immigrants may have accounted for as many as a third of the population of Norwich (or possibly more than that) at their height, but by the end of the 16th century an outbreak of plague, prompted by their poor living conditions, reduced their numbers to about a quarter of the population.
 Even this number was a huge proportion of the city’s residents.
 The mass immigration had already begun before the Revocation of the Edict of Nantes increased the persecution of the Protestants by the Catholics and boosted the numbers fleeing across the Channel.